opnfv/enfv/docs/requirements/01-intro.rst

 #.
 Extending Multi-DC management to address many small "DC" locations
 #.
 Monitoring Capabilities required for a remote Compute Node
 #.
 Squaring Bare Metal with remote survivability and whether IaaS is more appropriate for remote locations
 #.
-Security.As demarcation technology is operated in an un-trusted environment (CSP perspective)
+Security.
+As demarcation technology is operated in an un-trusted environment (CSP perspective)
    additional means need to be implemented.
 Similarly, the enterprise might have concerns if the security architecture is impacted as VNFs provide functions at different locations than the precious hardware; topics like authentication, authorization, securing the traffic.